VianneyMI/monggregate/readme.md

 ## Overview

-Monggregate is a library that aims at simplyfing usage of MongoDB aggregation pipeline in python.
+Monggregate is a library that aims at simplifying usage of MongoDB aggregation pipeline in python.
-It is based on MongoDB official python driver, pymongo and on pydantic.
+It is based on MongoDB official python driver, pymongo and on [pydantic](https://pydantic-docs.helpmanual.io/).

 ### Features